LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ## Characters

-Single characters can be defined as a distinct data type.
+You can define single character as data type

 ```scheme
 #\A